These are a number of miscellaneous options controlling how data is displayed.

 By default this option is selected.
 If you have a problem with the display of numeric columns, you should switch this option off.

-This is similar to the previous option, but this is only done for Date columns.
+This is similar to the previous option, but this is only done for Date and Time columns.

-This allows you display Date columns as character, but display columns of other types normally.
-You would do this by de-selecting Use Correct Data Types for Grid Columns and selecting this option.
+This allows you display Date and Time columns as character, but display columns of other types normally.
+You would do this by selecting Use Correct Data Types for Grid Columns and also selecting this option.

 This option is useful for databases that have an internal table row identifier that can be displayed with the contents of the table.